davisonan/myPython/README.md

 # myPython

-Many tools are designed in the python ecosystem for data science and organizing the toolbox regularly can give you a crystal clear idea about what you can do and what you cannot do with them.
+Many tools are designed in the python ecosystem for data science.
+Organizing the toolbox well can give certainly help create a crystal view about what can be achieved and what cannot.

 - Python